Darkfllame/ZWL/README.md

 ZWL is very WIP, so expect bugs, inconsistencies and lack of support on certain platforms.
 If you wish you can help me by [contributing](#contributing) to this project via pull requests or filing issues.

 # Contributing
 Feel free to contribute to the library by making PRs or by filing issues.
-My machine is a windows one, so I'll prioritize my work on the Win32 implementation and linux (with WSL).
+My machine is a windows one, so I'll prioritize my work (and might only work) on the Win32 implementation.

 ## Contributor Note
 - Constants are **CAPITAL_SNAKE_CASE**